The Port Town of Véraldo

 "I've got an idea to make it even more sellable.
 You won't lose out… I think.
 Probably."

 "Sounds fishy.
 No thanks.
-I'll sell you lotion, then please leave."
+I'll sell you the lotion, but then please leave."

 … Well, if vibration alone is simple enough for a beginner alchemist…